 - some cases an investigation may be completed without the subject of the complaint being aware of the investigation. - 9.3 Some concerns may be resolved by agreed action, without the need for investigation.
 In these cases confirmation should be sought from the employee that they are satisfied that the matter is resolved.
 This does not preclude matters being raised in the future if further concerns arise. - 9.4 If it is determined that the concerns or allegations fall within the scope of specific procedures (for example disciplinary procedures) it should normally be referred for consideration under those procedures.
 Before any further investigatory action is taken the Headteacher should consult with the HR provider.
-Contact may also be made with the LADO to seek advice as required. - 9.5 If it is determined that the matter should be dealt with formally, the Headteacher (or Chair of Governors if appropriate) should notify the HR provider and the LADO before any further action is taken. - 9.6 To assist the nominated person's investigation you will find at Appendix 1 a "Record Sheet" to record progress.
+Contact may also be made with the LADO to seek advice as required.
+School will also consult with the LADO if they are unsure whether low-level concerns shared about a member of staff meet the harm threshold. - 9.5 If it is determined that the matter is a low level concern, the Headteacher and/or DSL will follow the Low Level Concerns Policy and procedure, see separate guidance.
+If it is determined that the matter should be dealt with formally, the Headteacher (or Chair of Governors if appropriate) should notify the HR provider and the LADO before any further action is taken. - 9.6 To assist the nominated person's investigation you will find at Appendix 1 a "Record Sheet" to record progress.